 publish_wordzome function with the string

-Alice’s conductor calls the DNA’s validation function for the
+After the function has finished, Alice’s conductor takes this element and calls the DNA’s validation function for the

-The validation function sees only one word, so the entry is valid.
-It returns
+The validation function sees only one word, so it returns

-Her conductor commits the entry to her source chain, publishes it to the DHT, and returns the new entry’s address to the waiting
+Her conductor commits the entry to her source chain, clears out the scratch space, and passes the

 Alice calls the same zome function with the string

 "orca whales".
 Again, the function calls